Our curriculum is designed to ensure all pupils leave Vale School at the end of Year 6 as:

 - they are given advice about how to make improvements

-In-School Summative Assessment Children are assessed periodically and attainment data is recorded and analysed.
+In-school summative assessment: Children are assessed in Reading, Writing and Maths twice a year and attainment data is recorded and analysed.
 A range of materials are used to support teachers with accurate teacher assessment judgements.
 These assessments are carried out throughout the year and are used to monitor the performance of individuals, groups and cohorts as well as identifying gaps and next steps for planning.
+Assessments in Science and Foundation Subjects are undertaken at the end of each Unit of Work and an overall judgment is made at the end of each school year.

 Materials we use: